Guga-G/dual-monitor-tab-move/README.md

 # Dual Monitor Tab Move

-Move the active Chrome tab to the next monitor and merge it into an existing window, while preserving fullscreen state on supported sites (YouTube, Twitch).
+Move the active Chrome tab to the next monitor and merge it into an existing window, while preserving state.

 ## Features
 - Move active tab to the next monitor
 - Merge into an existing window (normal or incognito)
-- Preserve fullscreen playback
+- Preserve playback
 - Separate behavior for normal and incognito windows
 - No tracking, no analytics, no network requests